cartesi/docs/docs/tutorials/generic-script/full-dapp.md

 Which is indeed the result of `20!`.
 As a side note, although in this tutorial we directly updated our smart contract with a new script definition, it is always a good idea to test computations off-chain first, as we did for the Python code in the [previous section](../cartesi-machine).

 Needless to say, other scripts and interpreters can be used.
 As a matter of fact, any *shell script* can be executed (i.e., using `/bin/sh` as the interpreter), which means that all the previous tutorial computations can also be performed by our generic machine.
-For instance, the same computation executed by our [Calculator DApp](../../calculator/full-dapp) can be executed by defining our `script` variable as:
+For instance, the same computation performed by our [Calculator DApp](../../calculator/full-dapp) can be specified by defining our `script` variable as:

 ```javascript
 bytes script = "#!/bin/sh\n\